This function is undergoing changes in early 2021 and may not match everyone's experience until the transition is finished

 These are the per-organisation details that you can insert into Email templates.

-Permissive mode (default) means that the system will pass attributes to any federated resource that a user tries to access.
-In normal operation the resource would then decide whether or not to let the user in based on the attributes that had been passed.
+Permissive mode (default) means that a user can attempt access the system will pass attributes to any federated resource whether or not you have a subscription and that a user tries to access.
+In normal operation the resource would then decide whether or not you have allocated a resource to permission sets.
+A statistic will be logged for the access attempt even though they will probably not gain access.
+Keep using this mode if collecting those statistics is useful to you or your users access resources from a list of links you maintain yourself.Restrictive mode (recommended) means that the system to let the user in based on the attributes that had been passed.
 This is how federated access management is designed to work.

 Resource access statistics are not displayed when the transfer is blocked this way.